Introvert friendly - York Wedding Photographer

 York Wedding Photographer...
 A bit of an intro

-I’m easy to get on with, down-to-earth, and I have a dry sense of humour.
+I’m an easy to get on with, down-to-earth, nature loving Yorkshire lass.

 I’m an otter.
 And if you don’t like having your photo taken – you might be an otter too.